-7 By assuming the role of factfinder, rather than deferring to the district court's factual findings, the Ninth Circuit's opinion creates conflict with this Court's clear-error precedent.
+6 By assuming the role of factfinder, rather than deferring to the district court's factual findings, the Ninth Circuit's opinion creates conflict with this Court's clear-error precedent.
 See, e.g., Monasky v.
-Taglieri, 140 S. Ct.
-719, 730 (2020); United States v.
+Taglieri, 598 U.S. 58, 83-84 (2020); United States v.
 U.S. Gypsum Co., 333 U.S. 364, 395 (1948).

-Congress followed a Senate Report's recommendation that it pass a "reenactment" of the 1929 statute criminalizing reentry.
+There are several examples of the Ninth Circuit's improper approach.
+The Ninth Circuit mentioned the 1952 statute "was enacted 23 years after the 1929 Act, and was attributable to a legislature with a substantially different composition[.]" (internal quotation marks and citation omitted).
+But this overlooks that the 1952 Congress followed a Senate Report's recommendation that it pass a "reenactment" of the 1929 statute criminalizing reentry.
 S. Rep. 81-1515, 655 (1950).
 And neither the passage of time nor the change in the legislature are controlling here.
-See Abbott, 138 S. Ct. at 2316-18 (approving plans adopted only two years after invalid plans); Hunter, 471 U.S. at 225-27 (holding state constitutional provision unconstitutional 84 years after its passage); see also Raymond, 981 F.3d at 304-05 (explaining district court improperly focused on "who [the legislators] were, instead of what they did").
+See Abbott, 585 U.S. at 588-92 (approving plans adopted only two years after invalid plans); Hunter, 471 U.S. at 225-27 (holding state constitutional provision unconstitutional 84 years after its passage); see also Raymond, 981 F.3d at 304-05 (explaining district court improperly focused on "who [the legislators] were, instead of what they did").
 Several of the same legislators from 1929 remained in office to debate and vote on the 1952 Act, and those same members "praised the 1952 Congress for protecting American homogeneity and keeping 'undesirables' away from American shores."